-We additionally varied the fraction of distributed transactions in a TPC-C workload to simulate the effect of partition quality has on throughput.
-Results are shown in Figure 11.
+We additionally varied the fraction of distributed transactions in a TPC-C workload to simulate the effect that partition quality has on throughput.
+Results are shown in Figure 13.
 Fewer distributed transactions clearly lead to better performance.
-It is noticeable how the effect is strongest when distributed transactions account for less than about 10-15% of the total workload.
-Thus, optimizing the quality of partitioning can bring large benefits and is especially important for workloads with less than 10-15% distributed transactions.
+This effect is strongest when distributed transactions account for less than about 10-15% of the total workload.
+Thus, optimizing the quality of partitioning can be very beneficial and is especially important for workloads with less than 10-15% distributed transactions.

-8. RELATED WORK
+9 RELATED WORK

-In the last decade, several proposals for scalable transactional storage [10, 1, 5, 3] are presented.
-Some of them target large scalability relaxing strong consistency [10, 5] ensuring respectively eventual and timeline consistency.
+In the last decade, several proposals for scalable transactional storage [10], [1], [5], [3] are presented.
+Some of them target large scalability relaxing strong consistency [10], [5] ensuring respectively eventual and timeline consistency.
 Megastore in [3] is designed for very large scale on the Internet and it is based on state machine replication.
 Sinfonia [1] is similar to Granola but it requires a-priori knowledge of lock-set and it does not support independent transactions.

-In context of DTM, a number of papers recently appeared [23, 24, 21, 27].
-They provide new protocols optimizing particular scenarios but none of them reaches performance comparable to Granola.
+In context of DTM, a number of papers recently appeared [26], [27], [23].
+They provide new protocols that optimize particular scenarios but none of them reaches performance comparable to Granola.
 Additionally, some of them are based on partial replication where data is always stored manually over the nodes without exploiting any automation that allows optimizing the application access pattern.
-Our new automatic framework for partitioning data, although it is suited for the Granola [8] model, can be adopted (partially or totally) by any of previous published works for improving the locality of transactional accesses.
+Our new automatic framework for partitioning data, although it is suited for the Granola [8] model, can be adopted (partially or totally) by any of the previous works for improving the locality of transactional accesses.